hpi-swa/Squot/README.md

 3. You can now import an asset by clicking the "Import file" button.
 See [below](#supported-asset-types) for a list of supported asset types.

-4. Squot will try to infer the asset type from the contents of the file you chose.
+4. git/s will try to infer the asset type from the contents of the file you chose.
 If it is unable to do so, it will ask you to choose a generic asset type.

 5. Based on the name of the file, the Git Asset Browser will suggest a path at which the asset will be stored inside the repository.